top of page

 MMEA/NAfME current members OR school administrators can award candidates by completing the online nomination form.
 All forms must be filled out completely in order to be considered.

 The Awards Committee will serve as judges to review the nominations and select the eligible candidates.
 Awards recipients will be contacted via email once the review process is complete.
+Awards may be given annually, however, if there are not sufficient candidates, some categories may not be awarded.

 Awards will be presented annually at an Awards Reception on the Saturday evening of the Annual State Conference (specific day/time TBA).
 A letter of distinction will be sent to the appropriate administrator for the award recipient’s personnel file (if applicable).
 Recognition of the recipients will be included on the MMEA website homepage, the awards webpage, MMEA social media sites (Facebook, Instagram, LinkedIn), in emails to the members, district supervisors, and other stakeholders.

-September 5 - MMEA Nominations Open
+September 12 - MMEA Nominations Open

-December 6 - MMEA Awards Nominations Close
+December 11 - MMEA Awards Nominations Close

-December 8 to 15 - Committee Review
+December 18 to January 8 - Committee Review

-January - Awardees Announced
+Late-January - Awardees Announced

 AWARDS DESCRIPTIONS